govindsinghnegi/ML_DevOps_ND/README.md

 # ML_DevOps_ND
-Repo for all the projects completed during the MLOps nano degree
+Repo for project1 in the MLOps nano degree